 But what if you have to create a database with two file groups, one on drive C and the other on drive D with log on drive E with an initial size of 600 MB and with a growth factor of 15%?
 That’s why being a DBA you should be familiar with the CREATE DATABASE syntax.
 Check out SQL Server books online for more information.

-How to restart SQL Server in single user mode?
 How to start SQL Server in minimal configuration mode?

 SQL Server can be started from command line, using the SQLSERVR.EXE.
 This EXE has some very important parameters with which a DBA should be familiar with. -m is used for starting SQL Server in single user mode and -f is used to start the SQL Server in minimal configuration mode.
 Check out SQL Server books online for more parameters and their explanations.